Phineas Banning High School: History

-Banning High School was renamed in honor of General Phineas Banning when a newer facility at Avalon and Pacific Coast Highway was opened in 1926.
-The 'old' red brick building was a landmark in the Wilmington town for many years.
+Founded as Wilmington High School, Banning High School was renamed in honor of General Phineas Banning when a newer facility at Avalon Boulevard and Pacific Coast Highway was opened in 1926.
+The red brick building was a landmark in the Wilmington town for many years.
 The ivy covered brick building suffered damage in the 1971 Sylmar earthquake and was torn down in 1973.
 For three years, classes were held in bungalows while the new building was being constructed.
 In fall 1975, the new building was opened on the grounds with a Lakme Avenue address.
 Along with the new building, a new gymnasium and swimming pool were added to the campus—the home of the Banning Pilots.

 It was in the Los Angeles City High School District until 1961, when it merged into LAUSD.

 After several years of repeated failure to improve its unsatisfactory performance, Banning High School entered LAUSD's Public School Choice process in 2012, which allowed teacher teams to develop reform plans.
 As a result, the Banning High School campus is slated to be divided into two schools: Banning High School (since state law prevents failing schools from changing their names) and the Banning Academies of Creative and Innovative Sciences (BACIS), a teacher-designed school with a design based on current educational research.
 BACIS was scheduled to open as a Small Learning Community in Fall 2013 and to become a separate school on the shared campus in Fall 2014.
 Its website describes itself as "composed of three themed academies, the Academy of Manufacturing and Engineering, the Academy of Computer Science and Digital Arts, and the Business and Technology Magnet."